rustfoundation/foundation.rust-lang.org/news/2023-12-21-improving-supply-chain-security.md

 ## Who

-The Rust Foundation’s security initiative team are leading this effort in conjunction with the Rust Project, consulting with other domain experts and stakeholders as needed.
+The Rust Foundation’s Technology Team are leading this effort in conjunction with the Rust Project, consulting with other domain experts and stakeholders as needed.
 We're using the [`#tbd-signing` Zulip stream](https://rust-lang.zulipchat.com/#narrow/stream/417663-tbd-signing) to co-ordinate, and welcome feedback and suggestions there.

 ## Future possibilities